Galois/Counter Mode: Performance

 When both authentication and encryption need to be performed on a message, a software implementation can achieve speed gains by overlapping the execution of those operations.
 Performance is increased by exploiting instruction-level parallelism by interleaving operations.
 This process is called function stitching, and while in principle it can be applied to any combination of cryptographic algorithms, GCM is especially suitable.
 Manley and Gregg show the ease of optimizing when using function stitching with GCM.
 They present a program generator that takes an annotated C version of a cryptographic algorithm and generates code that runs well on the target processor.

-GCM has been criticized for example by Silicon Labs in the embedded world because the parallel processing isn't suited for performant use of cryptographic hardware engines and therefore reduces the performance of encryption for some of the most performance-sensitive devices.
+GCM has been criticized in the embedded world (for example by Silicon Labs) because the parallel processing is not suited for performant use of cryptographic hardware engines.
+As a result, GCM reduces the performance of encryption for some of the most performance-sensitive devices.
+Specialized hardware accelerators for ChaCha20-Poly1305 are less complex compared to AES accelerators.

 Patents

 According to the authors' statement, GCM is unencumbered by patents.